Microsoft system blamed for N.J. vaccine-booking glitches

-(Bloomberg) — Five weeks of stumbles by Microsoft on New Jersey’s Covid-19 vaccine-booking software have left the state pushing for daily fixes on almost every part of the system and doubting it will ever operate as intended, according to members of Governor Phil Murphy’s administration.
+Five weeks of stumbles by Microsoft on New Jersey’s COVID-19 vaccine-booking software have left the state pushing for daily fixes on almost every part of the system and doubting it will ever operate as intended, according to members of Gov. Phil Murphy’s administration.

-The glitches — and attempted fixes that forced one megasite to go off-line temporarily — have led New Jersey to rely more on the county- and hospital-operated websites that are working well and have helped schedule more than 1.2 million doses in the most densely-populated state in the country.
+The glitches — and attempted fixes that forced one mega-site to go offline temporarily — have led New Jersey to rely more on the county- and hospital-operated websites that are working well and have helped schedule more than 1.2 million doses in the most densely populated state in the country.
 Officials say those systems are successfully booking thousands of people.
 They fear the state’s booking portal, run on Microsoft software and functioning for just a limited number of residents, won’t withstand broad demand as eligibility eventually is opened to millions of more people.

 Health care has become a major focus for Microsoft, which unveiled a package of industry-specific cloud software in May.
 The world’s largest software company, which has hired executives with medical backgrounds, also has been researching machine learning and artificial intelligence tools for areas including clinical trials and patient care.